 Advocacy & Policy

-LOTA's Legislative Committee remains in close collaboration with Kevin throughout each session in order to keep OT as an active force.
-We're appreciative for our members who volunteer their time and expertise to this committee as it is a very time-consuming process.
-We're grateful to Kevin who keeps us up-to-date with anything new that arises and is quick to take action when needed.
+We are appreciative of our members who volunteer their time and expertise to this committee as it is a very time-consuming process.
+We are grateful for a lobbyist who keeps us up-to-date with anything new that arises and is quick to take action when needed.

 Because of LOTA, Louisiana OTs are represented in the world of lawmaking.
 Because of YOU and your membership, LOTA is financially able to hire a lobbyist for this representation.

 Regardless of the setting that you work in, there is one skill that translates to all occupational therapists.
 That skill is ADVOCACY.